Jones3D-The-Infernal-Engine/Documentation/key.md

   The number of mesh joint nodes associated 3DO model has.
 Max 64.

 ## MARKERS
-This sections define frame markers aka frame tags.
-It's unknown if markers are used in the game but can visual help the animation designer in the editor.
-There can be max 16 markers.
-This section is not required and can be omitted.
+This section defines frame markers aka frame types.
+The frame markers are used to produce special fx when the frame is played.
+For example, if the player walk animation contains frame marker `1 - LeftFoot` it will produce surface walk sound fx (depending on the type of surface player walk on) when that frame is played.
+The played marker is also send to the game object's COG script via [callback](cog.md#message-callback) message.
-There are 35 known marker types, you can see them [here](https://github.com/smlu/blender-sith/blob/9f97b85a448ec0468ebb1f35ea65a2dda8ede953/sith/key/key.py#L39-L72).
+There can be ad max 16 markers.
+There are 35 known marker types you can see them below.
+This section is not mandatory and can be omitted.

 Example:
 ```